-Reply to 1 Student Introduction: By the end of the drop/add period (Friday, August 26, 2022), all students must reply to at least 1 student introduction.
+Reply to 1 Student Introduction: By the end of the drop/add period, all students must reply to at least 1 student introduction.
 Students will receive 5 points if completed by the deadline.
 A 0 will be placed in the grade book if not submitted.
+Try and reply to a student that doesn't have any replies.